The Complexity of All-switches Strategy Improvement: Other Algorithms

 This gadget replaces the single vertex of the original \org-gate, with three binary vertices.
 The only significant difference that this gadget makes to the construction is that now it can take up to two strategy improvement iterations for the \org-gate to compute its output.
 This is because, we may have to wait for $o^j_{i,2}$ to switch before $o^j_{i, 1}$ can switch.
 The vertex $o^j_{i}$ always chooses the edge $o^j_{i, 1}$ during the computation, because the valuation of $r^j$ is larger than the valuation of $s^j$.

 To deal with this, we can redesign the construction so that each \notg-gate $i$ is computed on iteration $2i$ rather than iteration $i$, and each \org-gate is computed before iteration $2i$.
-This involved making the following changes: \begin{itemize} \item The length of the deceleration lane in the two clocks must be extended by $2k$, to account for the $2k$ extra iterations it takes for the circuits to compute ($k$ extra iterations for circuit $0$ and $k$ extra iterations for circuit $1$.)
+This involved making the following changes: \begin{itemize} \item The length of the deceleration lane in the two clocks must be extended by $2k$, to account for the $2k$ extra iterations it takes for the circuits to compute ($k$ extra iterations for circuit $0$ and $k$ extra iterations for circuit $1$).
 Moreover, the delays for both of the clocks must be increased by $k$. \item For the same reason, the length of the modified deceleration lanes in the \notg and \inputg gates must be increased by $2k$. \item Finally, the edge to $o^j_{\inputstate(i, j)}$ must be moved from $t_{i, d(i)}$ to $t_{i, 2 d(i)}$. \end{itemize} Once these changes have been made, we have produced a binary parity game.

 One final thing we must be aware of is that we only get a unique-sink orientation if there is never a tie between the valuation of two vertices.
-This, however, always holds in a one-sink game because every vertex has a distinct priority, and therefore all paths necessarily contain a distinct set of priorities, which prevents ties in the $\sqsubseteq$ ordering.
+This, however, always holds in a one-sink game where every vertex has a distinct priority, because all paths necessarily contain a distinct set of priorities, which prevents ties in the $\sqsubseteq$ ordering.
 Therefore, we have the \PSPACE-completeness result for the \textsc{BottomAntipodal} algorithm claimed in Corollary~\ref{cor:uso}.